-The point is that one or two examples (or often even ten examples) are never sufficiently representative of a entire group, whether that group is a restaurant, people who live in certain state, or anything else.
+The point is that one or two examples (or often even ten examples) are never sufficiently representative of a entire group.
+This is true whether that group is a type of restaurant, people who live in certain state, or anything else.

-In order to draw a reasonable conclusion about something, we need to examine a wide variety of instances in order to determine if the conclusions we are making is warranted or whether it is drawn to hastily on a few unusual or anomalous occurrences.
+In order to draw a reasonable conclusion about something, we need to examine a wide variety of instances.
+We must do so in order to determine if the conclusions we are making is warranted.
+It may not be and may be based on unusual or anomalous occurrences.

 Generally speaking, here are a few rules for drawing conclusions that can help you avoid making hasty generalizations: